bdcrops/module-declarative/README.md

 Unlike the declarative schema approach, patches will only be applied once.
 A list of applied patches is stored in the patch_list database table.
 An unapplied patch will be applied when running the setup:upgrade from the Magento CLI.

+## Magento 2 Certified Professional Developer exam
+### 4.4 Demonstrate an ability to use declarative schema
+- How do you add a column using declarative schema?
+- How do you modify a table added by another module? ||
+- How do you delete a column?  ||
+- How do you add an index or foreign key using declarative schema? ||
+- How do you manipulate data using data patches?
+- What is the purpose of schema patches?

 ### How to manipulate columns and keys using declarative schema?